 The Sheffield Street Tree Strategy provides more advice and guidance on the considerations that need to be taken into account when planting and managing trees in the highway.

+Where applicable applications will need to conform to the Government guidance ‘Ancient woodland, ancient trees and veteran trees: advice for making planning decisions’ provides further information on assessing applications where ancient woodland/trees and veteran trees are on or near a proposed development site.

 Safeguarding Geodiversity